JessKaria/project-3/README.md

 ![here](https://github.com/JessKaria/project-3/blob/main/Home.png?raw=true)

 Once we felt comfortable that our back-end was correctly built and our requests were returning the correct responses, we turned our attention to designing the front-end.
 We started to again divide tasks based on the routes we were responsible for which made things easier.
-As my team turned their attention to each of their pages - I moved on to navigation, login and registraion.
+As my team turned their attention to each of their pages - I moved on to navigation, login and registration.

 In the handleSubmit() function I was able to render the error messages created in the user model, as well as passing in { history } so we could then push users who completed the form to login.